Priscaruso/Desafios-DIO/README.md

 Desafio3_DIO.py: An exercise that requests you to create a code that prints the value of the triangle perimeter if you enter 3 input values that attend the condition for being a triangle.
 If these values don't attend the triangle condition, then the output will be the value of the trapezium area.
 The triangle perimeter is the sum of the triangle sizes.
+The trapezium area is calculed by the formula below:

+[(B+b).h]/2 , where B is the first, b is the second and h is the third input value.